Step 1: Use OneSearch to see if we have the book, DVD, etc.

 5th floor

-- Newman Library Stacks (call numbers begging with P through Z)
+- Newman Library Stacks (call numbers beginning with P through Z)

 - Newman Library Oversize Collection (west side of the 5th floor)